Paul Moore Jr.: Career

+Throughout the 1970s, Moore oversaw the diocese's covert (and likely unwitting) support of the FALN, a terrorist group operating in the city in support of Puerto Rican independence.
+FALN members received tens of thousands of dollars from the diocese and were allowed to utilize church property, including a safehouse in Greenwich, Connecticut.
+When FBI agents began to investigate FALN's ties to the Episcopal Church, Moore directed legal resources to stymie the effort, denouncing the investigation as a ploy to prevent "the church from funding progressive Hispanic groups."

 Moore was widely known for his liberal activism.
 Throughout his career he spoke out against homelessness and racism.
 He was an effective advocate of the interests of cities, once calling the corporations abandoning New York "rats leaving a sinking ship".
 He was the first Episcopal bishop to ordain an openly homosexual woman, Ellen Barrett as a priest in the church.
 In his book, Take a Bishop Like Me (1979), he defended his position by arguing that many priests were homosexuals but few had the courage to acknowledge it.
 His liberal political views were coupled with fierce traditionalism when it came to the liturgy and even the creed.
 In his writings and sermons he sometimes described himself as "born again", referring to his awakening to a fervent Christocentric faith as a boarding school student.

 By birth, by inherited wealth, by friendships and career success, Moore was an acknowledged member of what was often called the "Liberal Establishment", a group that included Kingman Brewster and Cyrus Vance, along with many other graduates of Yale College.
 He wrote three books: The Church Reclaims the City (1965), Take a Bishop Like Me (1979), and, after his retirement, Presences: A Bishop's Life in the City (1997), a memoir.